ktaylor63/southeast/site/content/news/service-proposes-broadened-florida-manatee-protections-in-kings-bay.md

 Please note that submissions merely stating support for or opposition to the proposed rule without providing supporting information, although noted, will not be considered in making a final decision, as the ESA and our implementing regulations direct decisions be made "solely on the basis of the best scientific and commercial data available."

-You may submit comments on the proposed rule and EA by one of the following methods:
+## Submit Your Comments

-*   Federal eRulemaking Portal: http://www.regulations.gov.
+ - Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the instructions for submitting comments to Docket No. [FWS'R4'ES'2010'0079].
-*   U. S. mail or hand-delivery: Public Comments Processing, Attn: Docket No. [FWS'R4'ES'2010'0079]; Division of Policy and Directives Management; U. S. Fish and Wildlife Service; 4401 N. Fairfax Drive, MS 2042?
+ - U. S. mail or hand-delivery: Public Comments Processing, Attn: Docket No. [FWS'R4'ES'2010'0079]; Division of Policy and Directives Management; U. S. Fish and Wildlife Service; 4401 N. Fairfax Drive, MS 2042?
 PDM; Arlington, VA 22203.
-*   Verbally by attending the formal public hearing.
+ - Verbally by attending the formal public hearing.
 You may also submit written comments at the public hearing.

 Comments must be received within 60 days, on or before August 22, 2011\.
 The Service will post all comments on http://www.regulations.gov.
 This generally means the agency will post any personal information provided through the process.
 The Service is not able to accept email or faxes.

+## Open House

 The Service has scheduled an informational open house and formal public hearing on July 7, 2011, as follows: